 You can find a lot of unique restaurants in Surabaya.
 But the one that has wide area, as far as I know, is Hallo Surabaya.
 It’s in Jalan Bubutan 95 Surabaya.

-About 15,000 kilometers away from the Arc de Triomphe, Paris, I met its “twin” in Indonesia.
-The building is also located at the five-way intersection, which lead us to Pare, Kediri City, Plosoklaten, Wates (Pesantren), and Menang.
-It’s called Simpang Lima Gumul, in Ngasem Subdistrict, just half an hour land trip from Kampung Inggris in Pare.
+About 15,000 kilometers away from the Arc de Triomphe in Paris, I had the opportunity to encounter its Indonesian “twin.”
+This remarkable structure stands proudly at a five-way intersection, serving as a gateway to Pare, Kediri City, Plosoklaten, Wates (Pesantren), and Menang.
+They refer to it as Simpang Lima Gumul, located in Ngasem Subdistrict, just a half-hour land trip from Kampung Inggris in Pare.

 White sand.
 Clear water.
 Exotic rocks.
 Beautiful lagoon.
 This is the most gorgeous beach I have visited so far.
 Klayar Beach or Pantai Klayar!
 It is located at Donorojo District, East Java Province, about 60 minutes or 35 km west toward Pacitan City.
 Since it is quite secluded and not familiar to many people, you can find a peace of mind while enjoying the beach.